kirmar/delaysay/README.md

 A Slack app that schedules messages

-Note: These are only rough directions that may need a lot of updates.
+Note: The directions below explain how to create the Slack app using the code in this repo.
+Please keep in mind they are only rough directions that may be incomplete or out of date.

 ## Prerequisites